lorepirri/jekyll-theme-simple-blog/README.md

 To work locally with this project, there are a few options.
 But let's keep it simple:

-- [Download] or clone this project by running `git clone https://gitlab.com/jekyll-themes/default-bundler.git`
+- Fork, clone or download this project
 - Install [Bundler] if you don't have it already: `gem install bundler`
 - Navigate to the folder where you cloned the project `cd path/to/project`
 - Run `bundle install`